5 essential do's and don'ts of successful businesses

 A lack of financial management expertise is probably the single most common factor that causes otherwise successful firms to run into difficulties.
 Effective financial management requires two things: the right knowledge and the right tools.
-To get started, download our free eBook Master Your Cash Flow: A Guide For Entrepreneurs.
+To get started, download our free guide Taking Control of Your Cash Flow: A Financial Guide for Entrepreneurs.

 Don’t leave contingency planning until it’s too late

 Unforeseen events such as the loss of key employees, increases in the cost of raw materials or a disaster such as fire or flooding were a surprisingly common source of problems for firms that encountered financial difficulties.

 In fact, nearly one in three fell victim, at least in part, to circumstances that were initially out of their control.

 Businesses have always had to adapt to evolutionary change as production techniques and consumer preferences evolved.
 In recent years, rapid technological changes and globalization have made revolutionary change increasingly common.
 Failing to adapt can cause businesses to flounder.

 No matter how capable you are as an entrepreneur, financial difficulties can happen.
 In most companies, early action can lead to a successful turnaround.
 You need to understand the value of being honest and transparent with stakeholders.
 Restructuring often entails seeking financial assistance from stakeholders, including bankers.
 They have to believe in your ability to live up to your end of the bargain so you have to be upfront with them.